Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 I think it's so important for women to stand up for the right of women to make a decision that is best for them.

-Now, I'm just your average run-of-the-middle, ladies and gentlemen.
+Now, I'm just your average run-of-the-middle guy, ladies and gentlemen.

-Uh uh But these are not the words that I would use, because uh they would these words would never occur to me when talking about marriage.
+But these are not the words that I would use because these words would never occur to me when talking about marriage.

-I mean, the marriage vows, ladies and gentlemen, I have yet to be in a wedding where the preacher says, Do you?
+I mean, the marriage vows, ladies and gentlemen, I have yet to be at a wedding where the preacher says, do you, H.R.
+Kit Carson, invest in your wife and promise to maintain that investment through thick and thin?

 It just doesn't happen.

-It's just uh well, yeah, maybe if the John Kerry Teresa Hines wedding.
+It's just, well, yeah, maybe at the John Kerry Teresa Hines wedding.

 I'm serious.

-And that yesterday they sent old Chuck Wrangle out there to rip Rudy on his personal life being such uh you know abomination.
+And yesterday they send old Chuck Wrangell out there to rip Rudy on his personal life being such an abomination.

-And now here she comes talking about Bill's expandable giraffe from uh Africa, the Teeth Watch.
+And now here she comes talking about Bill's expandable giraffe from Africa, the teethwatch.

-But you know, this I was watching something this morning on the channel surfing around while waiting to go on the Scarborough show.
+You know, I was watching something this morning on the channel surfing around while waiting to go on the Scarborough show.

-It was Scarborough and Mika Brzezinski, babe, and they were arguing about a rock.
+It was Scarborough and that Mika Brzezinski babe, and they were arguing about Iraq.

 And they weren't agreeing on anything.